arianne/marauroa/README.md

 Marauroa
 --------
-Marauroa is Arianne's Multiplayer Online Engine, that you can use to build your own online games using Marauroa for object management, database persistence and perception based client-server communication.
+Marauroa is Arianne's Multiplayer Online Engine, that you can use to build your own online games.
+Marauroa handles client-server communication and object persistence in a database.

 Extended Description